marcsoftware/text2audio/README.md

 go to region & language settings > speech > install german and/or japanese language
+        > and wait for the languages to download
+        > after downloading besure to close the 'region and language setting' or you will get voice not installed error message

 # to japanese file